Michigan CPL Class Requirements

 - Laws relating to concealed carry including the use of deadly force and civil liability issues (i.e. "What happens after you shoot")

-The remaining 3 hours of training will be conducted on the shooting range.
+The remaining 3 hours of training must be conducted on the shooting range.
 You will need to bring a minimum of 30 rounds of ammunition to the class.
 Your instructor may want you to bring more than this.

 How long does it take to get a license?